 The basic valuation methods can be found in real estate policies.
 By taking the replacement cost value and subtracting depreciation.
 That is what insurance company adjusters determines the cost associated with rebuilding a property or returning it to is previous state.

-Another valuation method that provides for the replacement of an old damaged property wi...
+Another valuation method that provides for the replacement of an old damaged property with a newer version taking into account present day construction or replacement cost ...
 Read More

 Deductibles can be defined as the amount of money a policyholder has to pay out of their pocket for damages or loss suffered before the insurance company settles the claim.
 If a claim is filed, the amount considered will be subtracted from the total amount claimed.
 Let’s assume, you have deductibles of $1,000 and file for a claim of $100,000, the insurer will pay you $99,000 for that claim.